AlefConsulting/ALEF-Platform/README.md

 BMS - .Net sources for Solution, which allow to build Budget Management System...
 PDP - .Net sources for Solution, which allow to build Data Scrapper System, which collects data from Internet and provide verification of collected quantitative data..

 This is very hurd job.
 We ready to do this job.
-But we need to understand, that somebody need it.
+But we need to understand, that somebody really need it.
 We are very appreciated for any feedback (Need - Don't need, Usefull or not, Like - don't like).
 We will very appreciated for the opinion, what priority of source publication is more useful for IT society.
 And, for sure, we need your help ($) and/or participation (hours).